12 of the Best Occupational Therapy Specialty Certifications in 2023

 Occupational Therapist Certifications: Setting the Stage

 Before diving into the specialized certifications, it’s crucial to understand the landscape.
-Certifications are generally pursued after you have gained some level of experience post-licensure.
-They require a commitment of time, financial resources, and continuous education, but it can be very rewarding.
+Certifications are generally pursued after you have gained some level of experience post-licensure and meet certain eligibility requirements.
+They require a commitment of time, financial resources, and continuing education, but it can be very rewarding.
 The benefits are numerous, from career advancement to higher earning potential to the sheer satisfaction of mastering a specialized skill set.

 Board Certification in Pediatrics (BCP)